Sifchain/realityspiral/docs/AI_Agents_UI_Interface_Documentation.md

 ```

 **Description:**
-This scenario demonstrates the agent’s ability to create a dynamic-price charge, where the price of the product or service (e.g., VIP Access Pass) may fluctuate depending on external factors such as cryptocurrency rates.
+This scenario demonstrates the agent's ability to create a dynamic-price charge, where the price of the product or service (e.g., VIP Access Pass) may fluctuate depending on external factors such as cryptocurrency rates.
 The agent sets up the charge with the specified name and description, and provides a payment URL.

 **When to Use:**
 Dynamic-price charges are ideal for products or memberships where pricing may vary based on external factors or market conditions, such as cryptocurrency value.